hsimpson/react-nest-drizzle-postgresql/README.md

-# react-trpc-nest-drizzle-postgresql
+# react-nest-drizzle-postgresql

-This is a full-stack application built with React, tRPC, NestJS, Drizzle ORM, and PostgreSQL.
+This is a full-stack application built with React, NestJS, Drizzle ORM, and PostgreSQL.
 It serves as a boilerplate for building modern web applications with a focus on type safety and developer experience.

 ## Features